-Refinancing opportunities will be evaluated against the risk within the council's investment portfolio.
+Refinancing opportunities will be evaluated against:

+- $\circ$ HRA the benefits to the 30 year business plan. - GF the risk within the council's investment portfolio.
 Where it is considered prudent to do so, maturing debt may temporarily be met through a reduction in investments.

-Debt restructuring will continue to be used where it meets the long-term objectives of the debt portfolio.
+Debt restructuring will continue to be used where it meets the long-term objectives of the HRA and GF debt portfolios.
 The council will seek to minimise the level of debt that potentially could be repaid in any one year through the re-negotiation of existing terms.